-Fill pots with seed starting soil, tap the pots on a hard surface to settle the dirt and remove any air pockets.
+Fill your pots with seed starting soil, tap the pots on a hard surface to settle the dirt, and remove any air pockets.
 Add more soil if necessary to top of the pot.

-Check the package of each seed variety you plan to start to find out the depth they need to be planted and any specific requirements, it’s also a good idea to see when each one should be planted.
-Fast growing summer annuals should be started 4-6 weeks before last frost date, while slower varieties should be started 10-12 weeks before the last frost.
-Talk to a reputable nursery, master gardener or check the Farmer’s Almanac for your area to figure out the estimated last frost date.
+Check the package of each seed variety you plan to grow to find out the depth they need to be planted and any specific requirements.
+It’s also a good idea to see when each one should be planted.
+Fast-growing summer annuals should be started 4-6 weeks before the last frost date, while slower varieties should be started 10-12 weeks before the last frost.
+Talk to a reputable nursery, master gardener, or check the Farmer’s Almanac for your area to figure out the estimated last frost date.
 Need some more help figuring out when to start seeds?
 Try our article!

-Once you know the depth that the seeds need to be planted, start sewing your seeds.
+Once you know the depth that the seeds need to be planted, start sowing your seeds.
 For very tiny seed you can lay them on top of the soil and dust with soil over them, larger ones will need to be buried.
 Depending on what you are planting you can plant more than one seed per pot, we like to plant two when we are planting veggies.
-Label each pot/tray with what you planted so you won’t have to guess later, pop cycles sticks work great or use the ones in our shop!
+Label each pot/tray with what you planted so you won’t have to guess later, pop cycle sticks work great or use the ones in our shop!

 Keep the soil moist, but don’t overwater it.
 If you are planting very small seeds water from beneath, this will work for larger ones too.
 You can do it by sitting the pots in a tray of standing water, allow to sit until the soil becomes moist then remove from water.
 Once the seeds have sprouted you’ll want to water from the bottom so you don’t damage the tender plants.